Norrbotten Brigade: Coat of arms

 The coat of arms of the Norrbotten Regiment and Norrbotten Brigade (MekB 19) 1994–2000 was also used by the Norrbotten Armoured Battalion (P 5) 1957–1975.
 Blazon: "Azure, powdered with estoiles or, the provincial badge of Västerbotten, a reindeer courant argent, armed and langued gules.
 The shield surmounted two arms in fess, embowed and vambraced, the hands holding swords in saltire, or".

 March

 By the end of the 1800s, Norrbotten Regiment adopted the march "Norrbottens fältjägare" (Sundgrén).
 In 1916 it adopted the march "Finska rytteriets marsch" which was used from 1916 to 1927 together with Karlskrona Grenadier Regiment (I 7).
 Karlskrona Grenadier Regiment used the march as an inheritance from the Småland Hussar Regiment (Smålands husarregemente, K 4).
 After the regiment was amalgamated into a brigade in 1994, the brigade came to use the march.
 From 2000 it is used again by the regiment.

-Commanding officers
+Commanders

-Brigade commander from 1949 to 2000.
+The commanders of the brigade throughout its history are as follows: